Azure/azure-sdk-for-java/AUTH.md

 Azure azure = Azure.authenticate(credentials).withSubscription(subscriptionId);
 ```

 where `client`, `tenant`, `key` and `subscriptionId` are strings with the required pieces of informatoin about your service principal and subscription.
-The last parameter, `AzureEnvironment.AZURE` represents Azure's U.S. public cloud.
+The last parameter, `AzureEnvironment.AZURE` represents the Azure worldwide public cloud.
 You can use a different value out of the currently supported alternatives in the `AzureEnvironment` enum.

 ## Creating a Service Principal in Azure